usmcamp0811/dotfiles/packages/misc/nix-slide-deck/slides.md

   <li>✍️ <strong>Style guides</strong> — Suggestions on folder structure and naming, but not enforced or reproducible.</li>
   <li>🛠️ <strong>Chef / Puppet / Ansible</strong> — Automate config, but often require scripting glue and deep tribal knowledge.</li>
   <li>🔧 <strong>Shell scripts and golden images</strong> — Fast to set up, but impossible to maintain at scale.</li>
-  <li>🪢 <strong>Manual wiki steps</strong> — "Run these 17 commands in order and hope nothing breaks."</li>
+  <li>🪢 <strong>Follow README(s)</strong> — "Run these 17 commands in order and hope nothing breaks."</li>
 </ul>

-These tools stack on top of traditional operating systems, which:
+These tools stack on top of traditional operating systems and their package managers, which:

 - Don’t guarantee state
 - Depend on mutable files